SageHack/hacklair/content/passwordz-lists-4ur-hashing-needs.md

 ## 10 million user/pass combo

 In February 2015 [Mark Burnett's released a compilation of 1,000,000 username/password](http://arstechnica.com/security/2015/02/fearing-an-fbi-raid-researcher-publishes-10-million-passwordsusernames/).
-It contain the most common combination from leaks made available by hackers.
+It contains the most common combination from leaks made available by hackers.

 It's not a list you can use for hashing but it got what we need.